roecc/Docs-1.0/docs/writing/controlling.md

 When this code is run, options will appear after the line "Will you be back?".
 Yarn Spinner then sends the options "Yeah if I remember!" and "Probably not" to the game, and waits for a response.
 After a choice is made, the remaining lines start being run.

 {{<note>}}
-The only difference between shortcut options and regular options is the way they're written.
-From the perspective of the game, and of the player, there's no difference in how they appear.
+The difference between shortcut options and regular options is the way they're written and when they appear in the game.
+Shortcut options will appear in the same place they are written in within the node, while regular ones always appear at the end of the node, regardless of their location.
 {{</note>}}

 ### Shortcut options and lines